SSB-3118

 Plain Language

-A URO may not deny or downgrade a prior authorization request unless all of the following occur: (1) the decision is made by a qualified reviewer (if the requesting provider is a physician) or a clinical peer (if the requesting provider is not a physician) — both must practice in the same or similar specialty; (2) the URO provides the requesting provider a signed written statement citing the specific reasons for the denial or downgrade, including the coverage or clinical criteria relied upon; (3) the URO provides both the requesting provider and the covered person a written explanation of the appeals process; and (4) the URO provides a written attestation identifying the reviewer by name, NPI, board certifications, specialty expertise, and educational background, and attesting to their qualifications to review the specific medical condition at issue.
-The reviewer type is keyed to the requesting provider type — physician requests require physician reviewers, non-physician requests require clinical peers.
+A URO may not deny or downgrade a prior authorization request unless: (1) the decision is made by a qualified reviewer (if the requesting provider is a physician) or a clinical peer (if the requesting provider is not a physician) — both of whom must practice in the same or similar specialty; (2) the URO provides the requesting provider a signed written statement citing the specific reasons for the denial or downgrade, a written explanation of the appeals process (which must also be provided to the covered person), and a written attestation confirming the reviewer's specialty match, credentials, and qualifications including name, NPI, board certifications, specialty expertise, and educational background.
+This creates a comprehensive peer review and documentation requirement that ensures all adverse prior authorization decisions are made by appropriately credentialed human professionals and fully explained to providers and patients.

 Statutory Text